mrciolino/wiki-backup/characters/Rathwing.md

 ### Powers
 Flight, control of an evil cult, pioneer of the Rathwing-style of fighting which is to turn invisible, teleport, and spam fireball.
 Also he could cast animate object on a stack of coins to deal many attacks.
 ### Evil Deeds
-- Destroyed Saragossa, and that other village.
+- Destroyed Saragossa, and Demsford.
 - Ran a cult which committed widespread human slaughter.
 - Killed Bomb the Bear.
 ### Fate
-Shot to death by Breezy-E at the end of the Pirate Raid.
+Shot to death by Breezy-E at the end of the Great Pirate Raid.

 # Trivia
 - Rathwing has a villain song